Only 3 seats available

 Q: How will I know if the workshop makes or not?

-A: If the workshop doesn’t make and has to be canceled, you will receive an email no later than the night before the scheduled class date.
+A: If the workshop doesn’t make and has to be canceled, you will receive an email no later than 2 days before the scheduled class date.

 Q: What if I have to cancel?